suprabhasupi/blog/contents/posts/55-how-javascript-works/55-how-javascript-works.md

 Compiler will take a high level language code and spit out machine code.
 So, it can give it to CPU, and CPU can actually run the code.

-Hence, Interpreter allows us to run the code right away and the compiler and profiler allows us to optimize the code as we are running.
+Hence, Interpreter allows us to run the code right away and the compiler and profiler allows us to optimise the code as we are running.

 ### Babel + TypeScript ḆṮ